danmbrown/city-of-whispers/Playbooks/Foundry.md

 Select one Drawback:

 **Drawbacks**
-- Extortion -- Need to pay someone off (spend one asset before you Run the Scheme)
+- Expensive (spend one asset before you Run the Scheme)
 - Limited Labor (productivity maxes out at +1)
-- Contraband (cross off one of the options under Use Asset)
+- Idiosyncratic or quirky (cross off one of the options under Use Asset)
-- Scrutiny (pick a Success on any hit)
+- Borderline illegal/immoral (pick a Success on any hit)

-## Secrets
+## Ties & Secrets
+Pick two people with whom you have a Tie.
+For each, pick what you know about them from the [[Lists#Area of Insight]]

+- Ardreth, a supplier
+- Katar, an enthusiastic customer
+- Artin, your cousin
+- Vasati, your former mentor
+- Saphielle, your apprentice

 ## Recuperation